How To Teach Essential Skills In SchoolOct 28, 2022

 Think of essential skills like muscles.

-Essential skills are like muscles, the more you work them out the stronger they become.
-This is why it is so crucial the education system prioritizes the development of them.
+Essential skills are like muscles; the more you work them out, the stronger they become.
+This is why it is so imperative the education system prioritizes the development of them.
 The 21st century workforce needs people with the essential skills.
 A functioning and productive society requires critical thinkers who can solve big problems.
 It needs collaborators who know how to work together, and people who are organized and goal-oriented.
 School can be a place where these characteristics and skills are developed.

 Want to learn more about Project Based Learning and how to help students develop essential skills?
-Check out my new online course!
+Check out my latest online course, The Project Based Learning Master Class.